 We had the uncensored version in our house, making us untamed, wild, and free, in our suburban Madisonian way.
 Radio played the censored version.

 After some time the focus turned to album photos: the front cover of “Electric Warrior,” the back cover of “Johnny Winter And Live.”
 I didn’t listen to the music that much.
 I just wanted to be one of those guys.

 My dad worked for the University of Wisconsin School for Workers.
 He drove around the state teaching labor law.
-When he’d break out his 12-string at a meeting of tired union Boot and Shoe workers in Steven’s Point everyone would perk up.
+When he’d break out his 12-string at a meeting of fatigued Boot and Shoe Union workers in Steven’s Point everyone would perk up.
 Guitar is an attention-getting device.
 They’d sing from the Joe Hill songbook, or whatever passed for an AFL songbook.
-He considered himself an IWW guy, not exactly a Wobbly, definitely not a CIO man.
-He said, “It was a sad day in 1955 when the AFL hyphenated itself to the CIO.”
+(My dad considered himself an IWW guy, not exactly a Wobbly, definitely not a CIO man.
+He said, “It was a sad day in 1955 when the AFL hyphenated itself to the CIO.”)

 Walking and Assembling Sound

 In 2013 I met a French clown in a café in Lhasa.
 I was in a restaurant called “Tashi 2” when I heard a voice switching effortlessly between French, English, and Tibetan.
 Marion was a juggler, translator, and one of three westerners with a permit to live in Lhasa.
 She’d already summited Everest, the trip financed by a French bank (Milestone Capital).
 The bank wanted a photo of its logo at the highest point in the world.